OathOfIsaac/Fetch/README.md

 Then I am given a dog breed specific picture.

 ##### Technologies To Use
-- Google apis
-- cloudfare
+- fog.ceo/dog-api
-- Bulma
+- HTML
-- Icebox
+- CSS
-- Tailwind
+- Javascript